General Information about Park Roads

 Panoramic Point Road

 This road leads from Kings Canyon Visitor Center to Panoramic Point, where there is a short, easy trail to a point with wide views of wilderness lands.
-To find the road, continue through Grant Grove Village parking lot past the visitor center, then turn right just before John Muir Lodge.
+To find the road, turn into Grant Grove Village parking lot, continue past the visitor center, then turn right just before John Muir Lodge.
 The road is narrow, so RVs and trailers are not permitted.
-It generally opens on the Wednesday before Memorial Day and closes when it becomes impassable due to snow.
+It generally opens on the Wednesday before Memorial Day in late May and closes when it becomes impassable due to snow.
 It may open earlier during years with little snow.

 Redwood Mountain Road